What Is MCP?

 What Is MCP (Model Context Protocol)?

 MCP (Model Context Protocol) is an open protocol from Anthropic that lets AI models connect to external tools and data sources.
 By default, models are isolated — they only see what you type.
-MCP gives them "hands": the ability to read files, query databases, call APIs, and use other tools.
-It is a standard way for AI applications to extend their capabilities.
+MCP gives them the ability to read files, query databases, call APIs, and use other tools.
+It's a standard way for AI applications to extend what they can do.

 The Problem MCP Solves